-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 Of course, to do that, you’d have to get programmers themselves on board.
 In a recent essay, Victor implored professional software developers to stop pouring their talent into tools for building apps like Snapchat and Uber.
 “The inconveniences of daily life are not the significant problems,” he wrote.
 Instead, they should focus on scientists and engineers—as he put it to me, “these people that are doing work that actually matters, and critically matters, and using really, really bad tools.”
 Exciting work of this sort, in particular a class of tools for “model-based design,” was already underway, he wrote, and had been for years, but most programmers knew nothing about it.

 “If you really look hard at all the industrial goods that you’ve got out there, that you’re using, that companies are using, the only non-industrial stuff that you have inside this is the code.”
-Eric Bantegnie is the founder of Esterel Technologies (now owned by ANSYS), a French company that makes tools for building safety-critical software.
-Like Victor, Bantegnie doesn’t think engineers should develop large systems by typing millions of lines of code into an IDE.
+Eric Bantégnie is the founder of Esterel Technologies (now owned by ANSYS), a French company that makes tools for building safety-critical software.
+Like Victor, Bantégnie doesn’t think engineers should develop large systems by typing millions of lines of code into an IDE.
 “Nobody would build a car by hand,” he says.
 “Code is still, in many places, handicraft.
 When you’re crafting manually 10,000 lines of code, that’s okay.
 But you have systems that have 30 million lines of code, like an Airbus, or 100 million lines of code, like your Tesla or high-end cars—that’s becoming very, very complicated.”

-Bantegnie’s company is one of the pioneers in the industrial use of model-based design, in which you no longer write code directly.
+Bantégnie’s company is one of the pioneers in the industrial use of model-based design, in which you no longer write code directly.
 Instead, you create a kind of flowchart that describes the rules your program should follow (the “model”), and the computer generates code for you based on those rules.
 If you were making the control system for an elevator, for instance, one rule might be that when the door is open, and someone presses the button for the lobby, you should close the door and start moving the car.
 In a model-based design tool, you’d represent this rule with a small diagram, as though drawing the logic out on a whiteboard, made of boxes that represent different states—like “door open,” “moving,” and “door closed”—and lines that define how you can get from one state to the other.
 The diagrams make the system’s rules obvious: Just by looking, you can see that the only way to get the elevator moving is to close the door, or that the only way to get the door open is to stop.

 It’s not quite Photoshop.
 The beauty of Photoshop, of course, is that the picture you’re manipulating on the screen is the final product.
 In model-based design, by contrast, the picture on your screen is more like a blueprint.
 Still, making software this way is qualitatively different than traditional programming.
 In traditional programming, your task is to take complex rules and translate them into code; most of your energy is spent doing the translating, rather than thinking about the rules themselves.
 In the model-based approach, all you have is the rules.
 So that’s what you spend your time thinking about.
 It’s a way of focusing less on the machine and more on the problem you’re trying to get it to solve.

-“Typically the main problem with software coding—and I’m a coder myself,” Bantegnie says, “is not the skills of the coders.
+“Typically the main problem with software coding—and I’m a coder myself,” Bantégnie says, “is not the skills of the coders.
 The people know how to code.
 The problem is what to code.
 Because most of the requirements are kind of natural language, ambiguous, and a requirement is never extremely precise, it’s often understood differently by the guy who’s supposed to code.”

 On this view, software becomes unruly because the media for describing what software should do—conversations, prose descriptions, drawings on a sheet of paper—are too different from the media describing what software does do, namely, code itself.
 Too much is lost going from one to the other.
 The idea behind model-based design is to close the gap.
 The very same model is used both by system designers to express what they want and by the computer to automatically generate code.

 Of course, for this approach to succeed, much of the work has to be done well before the project even begins.
 Someone first has to build a tool for developing models that are natural for people—that feel just like the notes and drawings they’d make on their own—while still being unambiguous enough for a computer to understand.
 They have to make a program that turns these models into real code.
 And finally they have to prove that the generated code will always do what it’s supposed to.
-“We have benefited from fortunately 20 years of initial background work,” Bantegnie says.
+“We have benefited from fortunately 20 years of initial background work,” Bantégnie says.

-Esterel Technologies, which was acquired by ANSYS, Inc., in 2012, grew out of research begun in the 1980s by the French nuclear and aerospace industries, who worried that as safety-critical code ballooned in complexity, it was getting harder and harder to keep it free of bugs.
+Esterel Technologies, which was acquired by ANSYS in 2012, grew out of research begun in the 1980s by the French nuclear and aerospace industries, who worried that as safety-critical code ballooned in complexity, it was getting harder and harder to keep it free of bugs.
 “I started in 1988,” says Emmanuel Ledinot, the Head of Scientific Studies for Dassault Aviation, a French manufacturer of fighter jets and business aircraft.
 “At the time, I was working on military avionics systems.
 And the people in charge of integrating the systems, and debugging them, had noticed that the number of bugs was increasing.”
 The 80s had seen a surge in the number of onboard computers on planes.
 Instead of a single flight computer, there were now dozens, each responsible for highly specialized tasks related to control, navigation, and communications.
 Coordinating these systems to fly the plane as data poured in from sensors and as pilots entered commands required a symphony of perfectly timed reactions.
 “The handling of these hundreds of and even thousands of possible events in the right order, at the right time,” Ledinot says, “was diagnosed as the main cause of the bug inflation.”

 Ledinot decided that writing such convoluted code by hand was no longer sustainable.
 It was too hard to understand what it was doing, and almost impossible to verify that it would work correctly.
 He went looking for something new.
 “You must understand that to change tools is extremely expensive in a process like this,” he said in a talk.
 “You don’t take this type of decision unless your back is against the wall.”